dokester/BayesicFitting/docs/Dimensions.md

 <p>

 Although it would seem that the bulk of an N-d sphere is located at the center, this is not the case.
-Most points near the center have an Euclidean distance very near to 1.
+Most points near the center in the projection, have an Euclidean distance very near to 1.
 So most of them are found on the outskirts.
 If we trace the space in expanding shells centered on the origin we see that it is proportional to the the surface area, a (N-1)-d space.

 <!--latex
 \begin{displaymath}